Why Is Energy Not Required For Facilitated Diffusion? Real Reasons Explained

 What is facilitated diffusion?

 Facilitated diffusion is a type of transport that moves molecules down their concentration gradient without the use of energy.
-Still, think of it like a guided path through a crowd.
+Think of it like a guided path through a crowd.
 The molecules don’t have to push through walls or fight against forces—they just follow the natural flow.
 This process is made possible by special proteins called channels or carriers embedded in the cell membrane.

 Why energy isn’t needed